Limerick, Ireland and Dublin, Ireland

 Students are responsible for their own transportation to and from Ireland.
 Once enrolled, students will receive an informational packet with information on airline options, travel options in Ireland, and points of interest.
 The packet also includes general information about living in Ireland for three weeks.
 Students should not book travel until they receive an acceptance package.

 Housing at the University of Limerick will be on campus.
 The campus features a number of amenities, including ATMs, laundry and dry cleaning, a bookstore and three active pubs.
 Housing during the Galway and Dublin-center excursions will be at hostels unless the student makes his/her own arrangements.
 Housing during the final course week will be on campus at University College Dublin.

 Students must notify the University of Kansas by letter or email of their intent to withdraw from the program.
-If a student withdraws after being accepted for the program, s/he will be liable for the program deposit plus any non-recoverable expenses incurred on the participant's behalf.
-Students are responsible for any and all costs arising out of his/her own voluntary or involuntary withdrawal from the program prior to its completion, including withdrawal caused by illness or disciplinary action by representatives of the University of Kansas.
+If a student withdraws after being accepted for the program, they will be liable for the program deposit plus any non-recoverable expenses incurred on the participant's behalf.
+Students are responsible for any and all costs arising out of the student's own voluntary or involuntary withdrawal from the program prior to its completion, including withdrawal caused by illness or disciplinary action by representatives of the University of Kansas.
 The sponsoring school reserves the right to cancel the program for any reason, including insufficient enrollment.
-In the unlikely event of a cancellation, notices will be sent to all students by May 16, 2012, and all money will be refunded.
+In the unlikely event of a cancellation, notices will be sent to all students and all money will be refunded.

 Please inquire about the possibility of financial aid and scholarships with your law school's study abroad coordinator.

 KU Law is not responsible for student's medical care or expenses in case of illness or accident.
 All students are strongly urged to obtain health insurance that will cover them while outside the United States.